Child health insurance: private or statutory

 1. Current and future insurance status of both parents.

-4. Long-term financial planning of contributions.
+4. Long-term financial predictability of the contributions.

 5. Flexibility in choosing doctors and treatment methods.

-Request your individual risk analysis now: Have your insurance situation examined free of charge and receive specific optimization suggestions.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive specific optimisation suggestions.

 FAQ